 Wait for the deployment to complete.
 The Publish page now shows the repository name to use later.

 Copy this repository name for later.

 Choose Create a resource in the upper left-hand corner of the Azure portal.

-In the search box above the list of Azure Marketplace resources, search for and select Web App for Containers.
+In the search box above the list of Azure Marketplace resources, search for Web App for Containers, and select Create.

 Browse to the container app

 When the Azure operation is complete, a notification box is displayed.

 In the overview of this resource, follow the link next to URL.

 A new browser page opens to the following page:

 Wait a few minutes and try again, until you get the default ASP.NET home page: